Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 - A real waterproof rain jacket for each kid - Columbia Kids Waterproof Rain Jacket - not just a windbreaker.

-- Travel umbrella for adults - Repel Windproof Travel Umbrella - kids' umbrellas are useless in Dutch wind.
+- Travel umbrella for adults - Repel Windproof Travel Umbrella - kid-size umbrellas are useless in Dutch wind.

 - Travel adapter for the Netherlands' Type C/F outlets - EPICKA Universal Travel Adapter.